tydaeus/notes/python/python_cli.md

 # Python Command Line Interface (cli)

 ## Processing CLI Arguments
-Use `sys.argv` to access the array of arguments passed on invocation of a Python script.
+Use `sys.argv` to access the list of arguments passed on invocation of a Python script.

+The first (index 0) item in the list will be the name of the script (whether fullpath depends on OS), `-c` if Python interpreter was invoked with this option, null otherwise.

 Check `if __name__ == "__main__"` to determine whether the script was invoked as the main script (otherwise it probably shouldn't be doing `argv` processing).